merks/p2repo-sbom/docs/index.md

 the building blocks of the application must be mapped onto a formal SBOM model.
-The CBI p2 SBOM generator uses [ClyconeDX](https://cyclonedx.org/) as for the formal representation, currently specification version [1.6](https://cyclonedx.org/specification/overview/).
+The CBI p2 SBOM generator uses [ClyconeDX](https://cyclonedx.org/) as the formal representation, currently specification version [1.6](https://cyclonedx.org/specification/overview/).

-OSGi provides a rich metadata for each bundle, e.g., bundle symbolic name, bundle version, and so on.
+OSGi provides rich metadata for each bundle, e.g., bundle symbolic name, bundle version, and so on.
 In terms of dependencies,
 each bundle declares its provided [capabilities](https://docs.osgi.org/specification/osgi.core/8.0.0/framework.module.html#d0e2870) and specifies [requirements](https://docs.osgi.org/specification/osgi.core/8.0.0/framework.module.html#d0e3015) relative to such capabilities.
-The p2 framework provides analgous concepts, projecting the OSGi metadata as p2 metadata.
+The p2 framework provides analogous concepts, projecting the OSGi metadata as p2 metadata.
 This information is a rich source of details from which to derive an SBOM.
 That being said,
-there is a significant impedence mismatch between the concept of OSGi/p2 requirements versus the concept of SBOM dependencies.
+there is a significant impedance mismatch between the concept of OSGi/p2 requirements versus the concept of SBOM dependencies.

 ## Application Units